Charley Stevenson, LEED AP BD+C

 Click here for Charley’s resume.

-Kath is a recent graduate of the green building masters program at the University of Massachusetts Amherst.
-While at UMass she worked as a Green Building Researcher for Facilities Planning where she benchmarked the energy consumption and carbon emissions for all campus buildings, and managed an in-house retro-commissioning pilot project.
+Kath is a graduate of the green building masters program at the University of Massachusetts Amherst where she worked as a Green Building Researcher for Facilities Planning.
+Significant projects include benchmarking the energy consumption and carbon emissions for all campus buildings, and managing an in-house retro-commissioning pilot project.

 Kath has been working in the design field since 1999.
 She is a museum exhibition designer, with experience on a range of exhibit types from children’s museums to science centers to art and cultural museums.
 In fact, it was her first exhibition project – where she helped create interpretation for a National Parks Service LEED certified building – that introduced her to the world of green building.

 She thoroughly enjoys seeing a project move from concept to its final three-dimensional form, and thinking about how to use less energy and fewer resources along the way.

 Donald Mulhern, LEED Green Associate

 Since graduating from Penn State University in 1989, Don has designed and managed over 800 million dollars in highway and bridge projects.
 His interest in lowering the environmental impact of our built environment has steered his career toward sustainable and regenerative design.
 Currently, he is working primarily on materials compliance for the Living Building Challenge Red List.

 Click here for Don’s resume.